JBroens/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ##Variables
 The first two variables are as follows:
-1. `activityname`: A description of the activity for which the measurements have taken place.
+1. `activityname`: a description of the activity for which the measurements have taken place.
 This variable can take one of the following values:
-- WALKING
++ WALKING
-- WALKING_UPSTAIRS
++ WALKING_UPSTAIRS
-- WALKING_DOWNSTAIRS
++ WALKING_DOWNSTAIRS
-- SITTING
++ SITTING
-- STANDING
++ STANDING
-- LAYING
++ LAYING

-2. `subjectid`: This variable identifies the subject who performed the activity for each window sample.
+2. `subjectid`: this variable identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 The remainder of the variables are the averages of the mean value (`mean()`) and the standard deviation (`std()) corresponding to the followig signals ('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.)